 How do you get rid of cicadas?

-We recommend not treating yards to kill cicadas.
-In the big picture, these insects are not harmful.
-On the contrary, mosquitoes and spotted lanternfly are harmful and, rather, efforts should be made to control these pests.
+Dominion has a program that will knock down the cicadas while helping to control mosquitoes, fleas, and ticks.
+In the big picture, however, cicadas are not harmful.
+On the contrary, mosquitoes, fleas, ticks, and spotted lanternfly are harmful and efforts should be made to control these pests.
 Dominion provides control of mosquitoes, spotted lanternflies, and other harmful lawn pests and we answer dozens of calls from Lancaster and York area residents.